-They are all available from the admirable Jeffreys Book Shop at 140 Glenferrie Road, Malvern, a suburb of Melbourne, and you can buy them from Jeffreys over the phone at 03 9509 5133.
-Jeffreys even has a web site with all the usual 'add to cart' trimmings, and you'll find a whole web page of my books by clicking here.
-You can also buy them from Amazon and Booktopia, in hard copy or eBook format, and it's also worth trying the web sites of Waterstones, Dymocks, even Barnes & Noble.
+You can buy them from Amazon and Booktopia, in hard copy or eBook format, and it's also worth trying the web sites of Waterstones, Dymocks, even Barnes & Noble.
 If all this fails, they are easily obtainable as eBooks and usually available in a Kindle version as well.
 You all seem to be a computer literate lot, so buying an eBook might be the answer if your favourite bookshop can't deliver the goods..
 About 33% of my sales are in eBook form (about 5% is normal) so clearly a lot of books are bought from the comfort and safety of home.
 Just a few clicks and you're away!
-One word of warning: despite my best efforts (and no doubt the best efforts of the other Peter Grose) some of the e-commerce web sites mix my books with books by my distinguished namesake, who writes on subjects as disparate as a biography of Allen Dulles, the Gentleman Spy, or Power to People: the Inside Story of AES and the Globalisation of Electricity.
+One word of warning: despite my best efforts (and no doubt the best efforts of the Other Peter Grose while he was still alive) some of the e-commerce web sites mix my books with books by my late and distinguished namesake, who wrote on subjects as disparate as a biography of Allen Dulles, the Gentleman Spy, or Power to People: the Inside Story of AES and the Globalisation of Electricity.
 (Barnes & Noble are the worst offenders at mixing the two of us up.)
 My namesake's books are always well reviewed and well respected, so please buy them.
 But only the books listed below were written by me.
 To be certain of getting my books, you could also try my author page on the web site of my Australian publisher Allen & Unwin.
 Just click here.

 You'll find a link to eBooks there, too.